geeksoflondon/barcampberkshire.com/source/travel/index.markdown

 09:21
 09:50

-For help planning your journey consult: [http://www.tfl.gov.uk](Transport for London)
+For help planning your journey consult: [Transport for London](http://www.tfl.gov.uk)

 **Trains from West Country & South Wales**